Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that list files and hidden files in specified directoy and in a particular order A script that print the type of file with name iamafile A script to create symbolic link
+A script that copy only the newer versions of html files from a working directory to the parent directory